zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 Current TF-M implementation (commit-id 8aea0c0a) only supports single outstanding PSA client call requests from NSPE.

-If the support to multiple ongoing PSA client call requests in TF-M is required in future, an optional queue can be maintained in TF-M core to store multiple mailbox objects copied from NSPE, such as mailbox messages.
+If the support of multiple ongoing PSA client call requests in TF-M is required in future, an optional queue can be maintained in TF-M core to store multiple mailbox objects copied from NSPE, such as mailbox messages.